edmondsaykali/project3/README.md

 - If you had to trigger your code, please suggest your approach.

 Technical Support:
+--
 1. Containerize ?
 Spark On Windows - https://towardsdatascience.com/apache-spark-on-windows-a-docker-approach-4dd05d8a7147- Should we have this?
 2. Databricks community edition??
 3. Azure etc?

+Submission:
+--
+To start with, fork this repository follow the instructions and commit/push your code into your own Git .
+Once completed plesae share the GitHub repository URL with hiring team, so they can review your work.